Trumps have been found to be nothing more than a family who lies, uses, and manipulates others.

 With newfound wealth in hand, in mid-1902 he returned to Germany, where he married Elizabeth Christ.
 According to family tales, he had made his wealth in American and was going home to find a wife.
 A typical Trump trade, it seems—marrying women from other countries and in what today would be called Anchor Baby or Chain Migration strategies.

-Anchor baby is used to refer to a child born to a non-citizen mother in a country which has birthright citizenship, especially when viewed as providing an advantage to family members seeking to secure citizenship or legal residency.
+- Anchor baby is used to refer to a child born to a non-citizen mother in a country that has birthright citizenship, especially when viewed as providing an advantage to family members seeking to secure citizenship or legal residency.

 34-year-old Fred Trump returned to the United States with his 17-year-old bride in 1902, shortly after their summer marriage.
 They began a family, a daughter Elizabeth was born in 1905, Frederick C., Jr., was born in 1906, and John G. was born in 1908.
 Fred Trump was not listed as employed in 1910, but he had money in his own account.